raoshashank/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Second year Masters Student (Robotics and Autonomous Systems: AI Concentration) and Research Assistant at Arizona State University, currently working with Dr. Siddharth Srivastava at the [Autonomous Agents and Intelligent Robots (AAIR) Lab](https://aair-lab.github.io/).
+I am a First year Ph.D.
+Student at Arizona State University, currently working with Dr. Harold Soh at the [Collaborative, Learning, and Adaptive Robotics (CLeAR)](https://clear-nus.github.io/).
-My research currently focusses on action model learning of black-box agents.
-I have previously worked on numerous Robotics projects as well.
+My research currently focusses on Safety and Trust in Human-Robot Collaboration.
+Previously, I worked on Learning action models of black-box agents through agent-interrogation.